Tags:

 Goodness, no!

-He kept walking and his song
+He walking along and singing his song

 I love my red shoes, I love my red shoes